RainThunder/fefates-tools/Class/README.md

 # How to use
-Run Nightmare, then open GameData.bin file with Character.nmm file.
+Run Nightmare, then open GameData.bin file with Class.nmm file.

 # Flag guide
+## Flag 1 - 64
 | Flag Index | Flag ID | Meaning |
 | --- | --- | --- |
 | 1 | SPID_女性 | Female |